-This Buddhist kingdom is also a conservation champion, with a quarter of its lands protected by national parks and a constitutional decree that no less than 60 percent of the country should be covered in forest.
+This peaceful Buddhist kingdom is also a conservation champion, with a quarter of its lands protected by national parks and a constitutional decree that no less than 60 percent of the country should be covered in forest.
 More than 70 percent of it is now richly forested, an important reason some 700 birds call Bhutan home.
 The incredibly scenic region we travel includes many of the largest and most distinctive birds in Asia, and many riotously colorful and charismatic ones as well, including hornbills, sunbirds, parrotbills, wren-babblers and laughingthrush, to name just a few.
-On this year's Bhutan tour we stay longer in the mountain areas on this trip, dropping down a bit into broadleaf forest valleys.
+We stay longer in the mountain areas on this trip, dropping down a bit into broadleaf forest valleys.

 For the lowland species we offer an extension to Manas National Park from India, a highly recommended experience if you want to add 100+ species to your trip list.
-Twin parks occur with Manas and Royal Manas in India and Bhutan respectively — it’s just MUCH easier to access this habitat, and to look for specialties such as the endangered Bengal Florican from India.
-As the main route into Bhutan connects through Delhi, it’s easy to combine the two on this Bhutan nature tour.
+Twin parks occur with Manas and Royal Manas in India and Bhutan respectively — it’s just MUCH easier to access this habitat, and to look for specialties such as the endangered Bengal Florican from the India side.
+As one of the main flight routes into Bhutan connects through Delhi, it’s easy to combine the two.

-Our Bhutan birding tour is also culturally rich, a glimpse of rural life hosted by wonderful guides that share their country’s story as well as their expertise with birds.
-We visit architecturally marvelous Buddhist fortress-monasteries, locally called “dzongs,” where we observe traditionally robed monks and their devotees in training.
+Our tour is also culturally rich, a glimpse of rural life hosted by wonderful guides that share their country’s story as well as their expertise with birds.
+We visit architecturally marvelous Buddhist fortress-monasteries, locally called “dzongs,” where we observe traditionally robed monks and their devotees.
 We stop at a weaving studio and try out one of Bhutan’s first brew pubs.
 Join us to learn why Bhutan is known as the “Land of the Thunder Dragon,” an emblem that adorns the national flag expressing the mysticism that pervades this fascinating culture.

 Tour Highlights